 Another solution to boost safety reporting rates is improving the reporting functionality available to workers.
 Seems like a no brainer, yet workers often decry not having the ability to report incidents, hazards, and observations from the field.
 As a result, frontline workers and their managers have to wait until they’re back in the office to report.
 By that time, they might have forgotten key details of the incident in question.

 So, what capabilities do we have in mind, specifically?
-Safety teams need mobile-accessible, integrated safety management software that gives workers easy-to-use, responsive incident reporting capabilities in the field.
+Safety teams need access to a mobile-accessible, integrated WHS software system that gives workers easy-to-use, responsive incident reporting capabilities in the field.
 The reporting functionality must be robust.
 In other words, workers should be able to capture a whole range of event report types, including safety, environmental, near misses, injuries, security, compliance, complaints, suggestions, etc.

 PCBUs already pursing proactive compliance postures have much to gain from taking an integrated approach to safety incidents, hazards, and risks, as well – and not just for staff, for contractors, volunteers, and members of the public, as well.

 Technology, here, can help.
 Risk management is important.
-But when safety risks become full-blown safety incidents, incident management capabilities (for the reporting and management of all environmental, health and safety events) must also be integrated into the same flexible, safety management solution.
+But when safety risks become full-blown safety incidents, incident management capabilities (for the reporting and management of all environmental, health and safety events) must also be integrated into the same flexible, workplace health and safety software.
 Specific functionality to facilitate collaboration among multiple stakeholders include flexible dashboards, analytics, as well as reporting.
 To learn more tips to bolster safety reporting rates at your business as well as to improve the quality of your near miss analysis, download our guide to addressing safety underreporting.

 For more on workplace safety, follow @teamnoggin on Twitter